centrahq/api-documentation/pages/01.overview/02.centra-overview/docs.md

 The Variant level focuses on media (images) and a few attributes, notably color.

-Besides actual size, the Size level stores GTINs (UPC or EAN codes) and weight.
+Besides actual size, the Size level stores GTINs (UPC or EAN codes).
 Stock inventory is stored on the Size level, as the size represents the physical item that exists in a warehouse.

 ### Product Display